 It’s free, it’s interactive, and it might just make you the smartest scroller in your feed.

 No 4-H membership required!
+For ages 10-18.
+Parents are welcome to stay as room allows.
 Register here for this free workshop:

 October 5-11, 2025